Invisible-Cities-Agency/sanity-staging-security/README.md

 # @invisiblecities/sanity-staging-security

-A comprehensive security solution for Sanity Studio v3+ that provides role-based access control and authentication for staging/preview environments.
-Built with TypeScript, optimized for Vercel Edge Runtime, and designed for enterprise workflows.
+A security plugin for Sanity Studio v3+ that adds role-based access control to staging and preview environments.
+Built with TypeScript and optimized for edge runtimes like Vercel.

 ## Features